Aristotle's views on women: Biological theory

 In Generation of Animals Aristotle frames sexual difference through his hylomorphic genetics: the male's semen supplies the "form" (eidos) that organises development, while the female contributes the nutritive material that sustains it, a role he linked to menstrual and other uterine fluids.
 Because the formative principle resides in semen, he cast the female body as comparatively passive, describing its organs chiefly in terms of gestation and lactation rather than the active shaping of offspring.
+Aristotle also believed that the female is a "misbegotten male" and that the male represents the standardized form in terms of human development.
+Some scholars think Aristotle’s theory of reproduction took his philosophical ideas about form and matter and applied them to biology.
+By doing this, he made the power gap between the male and female roles seem like it is just a part of nature.
+This model fits into Aristotle’s broader view that everything is composed of form and matter, with males linked to the active part that organizes and females being passive as the material contribution.
+As a result, biological differences are not treated as neutral, instead, they're used as evidence to support a bigger system of natural hierarchy that carries over into social and political life.

 This theoretical asymmetry underpinned his wider physiological observations, such as his inquiries into the purpose of menstruation, vaginal secretions and orgasms, which he treated as functional adaptations geared towards embryonic nutrition and species survival.

 Later Alexandrian anatomists, beginning with Herophilus, expanded these descriptions with the first systematic dissections of female genitalia, but did so within the Aristotelian teleological programme that subordinated anatomy to reproductive ends.

 Modern commentators note that this model exemplifies Aristotle's broader medical method, integrating observation with causal analysis and folding female biology into his general account of health as a bodily virtue oriented to the good of the organism.